Scotland's Rural College: Notable alumni and academic staff

 The institution has educated politicians Alex Fergusson, John Home Robertson, Ian Liddell-Grainger, Róisín McLaren, Hugh Roberton, Douglas Ross, Mark Ruskell, Struan Stevenson and Andy Stewart; sportspeople Ian Barr, Thomas Muirhead, Jo Pitt and Doddie Weir; military officers John Gilmour and William Reid VC; and broadcaster and author Frances Tophill.

 Governors of the institution have included pioneering technical educator Henry Dyer and agriculturist and Liberal Party politician Maitland Mackie.
-Agriculturist Victor Hope, 2nd Marquess of Linlithgow, later Governor-General of India, served as a president of the institution in the early 1930s.
+Agriculturist Victor Hope, later Governor-General of India, served as a president of the institution in the early 1930s.
 Chemist William Gammie Ogg, later director of the Rothamsted Experimental Station, worked as an advisory officer.
 Government agricultural adviser Arthur Wannop was a director of county work.
 Academics Ernest Shearer and Stephen John Watson successively served as principal in addition to their role as professor of agriculture at the University of Edinburgh.
 Margaret Farquhar, later Lord Provost of Aberdeen, had been a clerk at the institution before entering local government.

 Botanists who have worked at the institution have included Green Party politician Martin Ford, Noel Farnie Robertson (who ran the partnership between the institution and the University of Edinburgh), William Gardner Smith and Edward Wyllie Fenton.
 Alexander Lauder and Hugh Nicol were both chemists who lectured there.
-Mycologist and plant pathologist Richard William George Dennis researched oat pathology at the institution.
+Mycologist and plant pathologist R. W. G. Dennis researched oat pathology at the institution.
 Allen Kerr, a professor of plant pathology at University of Adelaide known for his study of crown gall, worked as an assistant mycologist and Alan Gemmell, the first professor of biology at Keele University, as an agricultural researcher.
 Veterinary surgeon William Christopher Miller lectured in animal hygiene and decorated Scout leader Alec Spalding MBE was an agricultural economist at the institution.
 Entomologist Daniel MacLagan served as head of the zoology department and William Whigham Fletcher as head of botany in Glasgow.
-Academic Allison Bailey worked at the institution before moving to New Zealand to become professor of farm management at Lincoln University.
+Academic Alison Bailey worked at the institution before moving to New Zealand to become professor of farm management at Lincoln University.